dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-dapr-shared.md

 ## Why Dapr Shared?

-By default, when Dapr is installed into a Kubernetes cluster, the Dapr control plane injects a Dapr as sidecar to applications annotated with Dapr annotations ( `dapr.io/enabled: "true"`).
-Sidecars have many advantages including improved resiliency since there is an instance per application and all communication between the application and the sidecar happens without involving the network.
+By default, when Dapr is installed into a Kubernetes cluster, the Dapr control plane injects Dapr as a sidecar to applications annotated with Dapr annotations ( `dapr.io/enabled: "true"`).
+Sidecars offer many advantages, including improved resiliency, since there is an instance per application and all communication between the application and the sidecar happens without involving the network.

 <img src="/images/dapr-shared/sidecar.png" width=800 style="padding-bottom:15px;">